pyrocms/pyrocms-docs/content/plugins/lang.md

-# Lang Tags
+# Lang Plugin

-The _lang_ tag allows access to the language settings for the current logged in user.
+The _lang_ plugin allows access to the language settings for the current logged in user.
 If no user is logged in, the default site language is used.

 ## lang:name